 - you’re a residential landlord in the private or social rented sector (including local authorities and housing associations)

-You cannot get the Green Homes Grant for newly built homes which have not been previously occupied.
+You cannot get the Green Homes Grant voucher for newly built homes which have not been previously occupied.

 If you’re claiming other grants or funding

 Energy Company Obligation (ECO)

 You cannot claim a Green Homes Grant voucher towards the cost of a measure which has also had funding under the Energy Company Obligation (ECO).
 You can claim both ECO and Green Homes Grant as long as they are each for different measures – for example loft insulation and cavity wall insulation.

 Domestic Renewable Heat Incentive (RHI)

 You can claim both the Domestic RHI and the Green Home Grant for a renewable heat installation.
 You must claim the Green Home Grant voucher first and then notify Ofgem that you have used it when you apply for accreditation to the Domestic RHI.
 The Green Homes Grant will then be deducted from your Domestic RHI payments.

 Local Authority Delivery Scheme

-You cannot apply for the scheme if you have already received a grant from your local authority as part of the Local Authority Delivery Scheme, you are not eligible for a Green Homes Grant voucher.
+If you have already received a grant from your local authority as part of the Local Authority Delivery Scheme, you are not eligible for a Green Homes Grant voucher.

 If you’re a landlord

 The Green Homes Grant counts towards the total de minimis state aid you’re allowed to get over a 3 year period.
 You must check that you will not exceed the de minimis state aid threshold of €200,000.

 Energy efficiency standard

-If you’re applying for a voucher for a private rented sector property, you need to either provide:
+If you have applied for a voucher for a private rented sector property, you need to either provide: